 information circulating about the Barbados Blackbelly sheep.
 We keep a flock of

-about fifty sheep at all times and sometimes more.
+about sixty sheep at all times and sometimes more.
 We, therefore, feel qualified

 to offer some advice about what we have actually experienced while breeding and